Diffusive regimes in a two-dimensional chiral fluid: Introduction

 Chiral fluids display a rather complex dynamics, featuring a variety of peculiar properties that cannot be found in traditional fluids.
-Albeit these properties play actually a major role in biological processes, where flow chirality is ubiquitous \cite{WHB11,PWL15,BC16,WL00}, research work on this line is currently in progress.
-In fact, the hydrodynamics of chiral fluids is characterized by a stress tensor with additional antisymmetric components, and by a whole new set of transport coefficients.
-These new coefficients, allusively dubbed as \textit{odd} (due to their chiral origin \cite{A98}) include new contributions for instance to fluid diffusion \cite{HEM21} and viscosity \cite{Banerjee2017,HFSVPV21}.
-Diffusion is illustrative in that, whereas it has been extensively studied in a variety of materials since long ago, the development of diffusion theory for chiral fluids is relatively recent.
-It has been recently shown, for two-dimensional dynamics, that the so-called odd diffusion coefficient (we denote it here as $D^\mathrm{odd}$) emerges as off-diagonal elements in an antisymmetric tensor
+Albeit these properties play actually a major role in biological processes \cite{MJC16}, where flow chirality is ubiquitous \cite{VZ12}, research work on this line is currently in progress \cite{WHB11,PWL15,BC16,WL00,ENCGZ22,ZYSOS22}.
+In fact, the hydrodynamics of chiral fluids is characterized by an antisymmetric component in the stress tensor, and by a whole new set of transport coefficients.
+These new coefficients, allusively dubbed as odd (due to their chiral origin \cite{A98}) include new contributions (for instance, to viscosity \cite{A98,Banerjee2017,HFSVPV21}).
+Diffusion is illustrative in that, whereas it has been extensively studied in a variety of materials since long ago \cite{KCSSM21,CP20,GCG16,KA94}, the development of diffusion theory for chiral fluids is relatively recent \cite{HEM21}.
+For instance, no experimental evidence of odd diffusion in a chiral fluid of active rotors has been provided so far (although there are experimental evidences in colloids under magnetic fields) \cite{TH08,ZSS20,RAV21,BUGPSMSBI22}.
+Furthermore, in the present work, we provide strong experimental evidence of a rich and complex diffusive behaviour.